saaste/shopping-list/README.md

 - Designing for different screen sizes
 - PWA applications

 I did not want to use any JavaScript libraries, so everything is implemented using vanilla JavaScript.
-Yes, it was a painful experience.
+Yes, it was a painful experience and I'll probably redo this with libraries after the hackathon just to get rid of the mess that is my JavaScript code.

 ## Features
 - Real-time updates on all devices using websockets